LyAndy09/Microservices-Implementation/README.md

              "name": "Irish Water Spaniel"
          }
      ]
-         This JSON file is saved as dictionary, for example
-            data = open("random_dog.json, "r", encoding ='utf8')
+         This JSON file is saved as dictionary, here's an example on how to access retrieved data. data = open("random_dog.json, "r", encoding ='utf8')
             print (data[0][0]) will return the image link response.
  #### UML sequence diagram showing how requesting and receiving data work.
 Make it detailed enough that your partner (and your grader) will understand